The 10 Hardest AP Classes – 2026 Edition

 Hardest AP Class Chart

-By pass rate percentage, here are the hardest AP classes ranked from most to least difficulty:
+By pass rate percentage, here are the hardest AP classes ranked from most to least difficulty using the 2025 score distributions (the most recent year for which complete data is available):

 This list has experienced significant changes in recent years.
-For example, the pass rate percentage for US History was 47.5% in 2023; now, it’s 72.2%.
-Students only used to pass Government & Politics 49.2% of the time, but this year, they did so at a 73% rate.
-In addition, some entries on this list, such as Environmental Science and Human Geography, are generally considered to be among some of the easiest AP classes.
+For example, AP Physics 1 had been one of the hardest AP exams for years, with a 47.3% pass rate in 2024.
+After College Board’s 2025 redesign of the exam, the Physics 1 pass rate jumped to 67.3%, removing it from the bottom of the chart entirely.
+Similarly, US History pass rates climbed from 47.5% in 2023 to 73.7% in 2025, and Government & Politics moved from 49.2% to 71.7%.
+Some entries on this list, such as Environmental Science and Human Geography, are also generally considered to be among some of the easiest AP classes.

 Since relying on just one data point rarely (if ever) reveals the full picture, we’ve taken pass rate, overall student reviews, and course material difficulty into consideration when building our list of hardest AP classes: